Food Festivals in Barcelona 2026

-One of the biggest parts of Catalonian culture is the food!
-From Calçots to Cava and Vermut (Vermouth) to all of the other wonderful foods Barcelona has to offer, there is no shortage of new things to try, and a food festival in Barcelona is the perfect place to try them.
-We’ve detailed a comprehensive list of all the food festivals and markets in the city in each month below- check them out!
+One of the biggest parts of Catalan culture is the food!
+From Calçots to Cava and Vermut (Vermouth), to all of the other wonderful foods Barcelona has to offer, there is no shortage of new things to try, and a food festival in Barcelona is the perfect occasion to try them.
+We’ve detailed a comprehensive list of all the food festivals and markets in the city for each month below.
+Check them out!

 Food Festivals in Barcelona